telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/olap-cube-setup.md

     </tbody>
 </table>

-### Configure `OPTIONS` Method Server Response
+### Configuring the OPTIONS Method Server Response

 To configure the `OPTIONS` method server response, specify the server response to the `OPTIONS` method requests.
-In IIS the `OPTIONS` method behavior should be configured via the `OPTIONSVerbHandler` mapping settings.
+In IIS, configure the behavior of the `OPTIONS` method through the `OPTIONSVerbHandler` mapping settings.

-The example below demonstrates the list of settings that should be applied.
+The following example demonstrates the list of settings that you have to apply.

 ###### Example